PatrickO10/tournament_planner/README.md

 2. Clone the [tournament_planner](https://github.com/PatrickO10/tournament_planner.git) repository
 3. Launch the Vagrant VM
-4. In command line cd into tournament_planner/vagrant `cd tournament_planner/vagrant`
+4. In command line cd into tournament_planner/vagrant

+	`cd tournament_planner/vagrant`

 5. Launch Vagrant VM by typing vagrant up and then followed by vagrant ssh.

 6. Now, cd to the tournament directory:

 	`cd /vagrant/tournament`

 7. Next, import the file that will create the database schema.
-	You can either run the psql command line by typing $ psql -f tournament.sql `psql -f tournament.sql` or type psql and hit enter and then type \i tournament.sql `psql`
+	You can either type this in the command line:

+		`psql -f tournament.sql`

+ 	or type psql and hit enter and then type \i tournament.sql

+		`psql`

-		`\i tournament.sql
+		`\i tournament.sql`

- 	To leave type psql type \q
+ 	To leave type psql type
  		`\q`

 8. Now you can test by typing in the command line: